 You can start small, as long as you start and keep going.

-I started my career as a freelance writer, but it wasn’t until I had an office job and a boss that I entered “flow” and learned what what worked for me and what didn’t.
+I started my career as a freelance writer, but it wasn’t until I had an office job and a boss that I entered “flow“, moved with an action bias, and learned what worked for me and what didn’t.
 I didn’t lack the discipline, but until I had tangible goals to achieve and someone to answer to, I wasn’t in “action” mode.

 This piece began months ago when I typed into my notes app: